mauriciompf/calculator-m/README.md

 ## **Usage**

 The user can interact with the calculator using buttons to input numbers and operations.
-The component handles the input and provides feedback such as displaying results or error messages.
+Handles the input and provides feedback such as displaying results or error messages.

 ## **Code Structure**